Work Schedules: Everything You Need to Know

 Certain states have right-to-request laws which allow part time workers to request schedule changes.
 Other policies meant to help workers with unpredictable schedules include the ability for caregivers to request flexible schedules and for non-exempt employees to receive at least one hour's pay if they show up for a shift and then aren't needed.

 It has been estimated that as much as 10 percent of workers have on-call or irregular schedules.
 Hourly workers, salaried workers, and other types of workers may work on-call and irregular shifts.

 Workers with low incomes are the most likely to work irregular hours, with the most at-risk being workers that make under $22,500 per year.
 Fifteen percent of employees in sales and similar professions have irregular work schedules.
 Other industries where irregular schedules are common include agriculture, business repair services, entertainment, and transportation communications.

 If you need help with determining work schedules, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.